Spatial-Temporal-Textual Point Processes for Crime Linkage Detection: Introduction

-Some works study correlations between {\it general events} (not necessarily crime incidents) by performing event embeddings and evaluating their similarities in the embedding space.
-Such work includes \citep{ZhLiLeYuZhHaHa2017}, which uses tweet token as context while capturing correlation between time, location, and keywords (tokens) in the same tweet; \citep{HoWuLiWu2017, DuDaTrUpGoSo2016} use Recurrent Neural Networks (RNN) and treat category as marks of events; \citep{Quinn2011} infers causal relationships in network estimation with application in neural science.
-However, our problem involves more complex marks, which are the entire text description in the document.
+There are works studying general correlations between incidents that are not necessarily crime incidents by performing incident embeddings and evaluating their similarities in the embedding space.
+Such works include \cite{ZhLiLeYuZhHaHa2017}, which uses tweet token as context while capturing correlation between time, location, and keywords (tokens) in the same tweet; \cite{HoWuLiWu2017, DuDaTrUpGoSo2016}, which are based on Recurrent Neural Networks (RNN) and treat category as marks of incidents; \cite{Quinn2011}, which infers the causal relationship for neural data.
+Our problem's particular challenge is that our data involves complex marks, which are the police report's text description.

-The so-called \textit{spatio-temporal-textual} event data has also been consider in \citep{LiJiLu2010, AnRoCo2017, WaDoBoLuYuChDa2012}; these works do not use Hawkes process modeling nor consider crime linkage detection.
-Another related work \citep{KuBrBe2017} uses the topic model for text, and it solves the problem of crime category classification, which is a very different type of problem.
-It also focuses on text modeling without considering spatio-temporal information.
+The \textit{spatio-temporal-textual} incident data has also been consider in \cite{LiJiLu2010, AnRoCo2017, WaDoBoLuYuChDa2012}.
+However, these existing works do not use Hawkes process models nor consider crime linkage detection.
+Another related work [\cite{KuBrBe2017}] uses the topic model for text, and it solves the problem of crime category classification, which is very different in nature from crime linkage detection.

-There have also been prior works considering regularization for RBMs. \citep{Luo2011, Halkias2013, Keyvanrad2017, Shen2019} propose several types of regularization on the hidden layer of RBMs or directly on weights of RBMs to yield sparsity in hidden outputs.
-Another line of works \citep{Ranzato2006, Ranzato2007} come up with a similar idea of sparse feature learning by imposing regularization on RBMs structure.
-However, most of these works have different regularization structures from our method.
-They mainly focus on producing sparse hidden embeddings, which is completely different from the motivation of keywords selection in our scenario.
+Existing works on regularized RBMs consider various forms of regularization on the weights of RBMs to yield sparse outputs [\cite{Luo2011, Halkias2013, Keyvanrad2017, Shen2019}] or sparse feature [\cite{Ranzato2006, Ranzato2007}].
+However, they mainly focus on producing sparsity in the neural network connection, which is different from the probabilistic sparsity required for the keywords selection in our scenario.
+Our paper extends our prior preliminary work [\cite{ZhXiRBM2018, ZhXiUFS2018}], which only considers text information.

-Other related recent works include \citep{KuBrBe2017, ZhXiRBM2018, ZhXiUFS2018}, which perform modeling and analysis of the text in the reports without considering the spatio-temporal dependence.
-Our paper significantly extends our prior preliminary work \citep{ZhXiRBM2018, ZhXiUFS2018}, which only considers text information.
-There has also been prior work on spatio-temporal event data model without considering the text, including \citep{YuLiBeBrPo2018, LiXiFaVeSo2017}.